Global Food Crisis: All About Food Insecurity

 Improve Trade Restrictions and Policies

-A few farmers fail to take care of the local area in light of uncalled-for trade policies.
+A few farmers fail to care for the local area because of uncalled-for trade policies.
 Big corporations have previously stepped in and commercialized food, making it harder for limited-scope farmers to have their items on the market.
-In this case, the government should work on implementing and strategizing policies that will make it fair for everybody to take part.
+In this case, the government should work on implementing and strategizing policies to make it fair for everybody to participate.

 Promote Diversification